zeolee01/dsa-library/README.md

 Note: <i>This repository is created with the sole intent of guiding beginners to their initial Open Source contributions.</i>
 ## What to contribute?
 Dsa-library is a culmination of all major Data Structures and Algorithms.You can contribute to the data stucture of your choice, it's implementation in either of C,C++,JAVA,PYHTON,JAVASCRIPT.
-Apart from that, you can check the Algorithms section and add the algorithm of your choice implement it in any of the abive mentioned 5 languages.
+Apart from that, you can check the Algorithms section and add the algorithm of your choice implement it in any of the above mentioned 5 languages.
 ## How to Contribute?
 - `Fork` the repository
 - If you want to add implementation of a Data Structure go inside that folder and click `Create new file`